Xilmi/Rotp-Fusion/README.md

 ## What's New

+2024.10.17  (BR)
+- Fixed a potential crash in ground combat animation.
+  - The Transport descending or opening frame were missing!?...
+The missing animation will be skipped instead of a game crash!

 2024.10.16  (BR)
 - Empire Panel: Removed tab limitation for "A", "D" , and "S" key actions.
 - Fixed some Help bubble size and content.